Mohammadjamiu/tahugo_updated/content/signal-and-system/what-is-a-signal-and-its-types.md

 alt: "What Is a Signal and its Different Types"
 weight: "16"
 author: Mohammad Abdul
-categorylabel: Signal and System
+categorylabel: Signals and Systems
-categorylink: /categories/signals-and-system
+categorylink: /categories/signals-and-systems
-categories: ["Signals and System"]
+categories: '["Signals and Systems"]'
 type: posts
 Google_Ads: true
 mathjax: true